pmrv/argdown-flare-export/README.md

 From src/ run `node index.js path/to/argdown path/to/json`,
 to read the .argdown file from path/to/argdown and write the resulting tree in json format to path/to/json.
 Both arguments can be omitted or replaced by '-' to use stdin/stdout.
+If only one of them is given this is assumed to be the input file.

 You can use the test visualization in the vis/ directory to check the result.
 Drop the output json in the same directory and start a local http server